flathub-infra/documentation/blog/2025-02-21/index.md

 <!-- truncate -->

-While apps and updates can be fairly quickly published to Flathub, behind the scenes each one takes a long journey full of safety nets to get from a developer’s source code to being used on someone’s device.
+Apps and updates can be fairly quickly published to Flathub, but behind the scenes each one takes a long journey full of safety nets to get from a developer’s source code to being used on someone’s device.
+While information about this process is available between various documentation pages and the Flathub source code, I thought it could be helpful to share a comprehensive look at that journey all in one place.

 ## Flatpak Security & Sandboxing